Gfreedoms/MobileCalendar/README.md

 ## Mobile Calendar widget
- This will provide a mobile friendly interface for the date picker
+ This will provide a mobile friendly interface for the date picker especially on mobile devices

  Features